tonethar/IGME-230-GDD-Spring-2018/weekly/Week-07-notes.md

-# Week 7 - Introduction to Web Applications
+# Week 7 - Introduction to Client-side Programming

 This week we will be begin constructing simple web applications, and cover following topics: